Invenso/smart-flows/2. Flow runs/b. Monitoring & resuming flow executions.md

 If the flow is stuck in userinput, it needs form data before it can be continued.
 It is recommended to use the Flow execution panel for this.

 To continue a flow, checkout the schema-property in the progress.
 This contains properties.
-These properties can be used to construct the response.
+These properties can be used to construct the POST request.
 ```
 {